Ukrainians stage mass rally against Yanukovich's U-turn on Europe

 The scale of Sunday's protest, which also marked the anniversary of Ukraine's 1991 referendum on independence, evoked memories of the 2004-5 Orange Revolution which overturned the established political order and doomed Yanukovich's first bid for the presidency.

-After months of pressure from Russia, Yanukovich last month suddenly back-pedalled from signing a deal, long in the making, on closer relations with the EU in favour of renewed economic dialogue with Moscow, Ukraine's former Soviet master.
+After months of pressure from Russia, Yanukovich last month suddenly back-pedaled from signing a deal, long in the making, on closer relations with the EU in favor of renewed economic dialogue with Moscow, Ukraine's former Soviet master.

 TV footage showed Berkut (special forces) police striking people on the legs and body with batons or kicking them as they lay on the ground.